Vachirawit Chivaaree: Ambassadorships

 Vachirawit's is the brand ambassador for many international and local brands like Adidas, Samsung Galaxy A53 5G, Bangkok Bank, Korea based Bonchon Chicken, Japan based cat food Nekko, Lay's Max Chips, Ichitan, Indonesia based skincare WhiteStory, and Globe Telecom from the Philippines.
 He is the friend of Kiehl's Thailand, Malaysia and Singapore, and of Vespa Thailand.

 In July 2022, Burberry unveiled Vachirawit as its first global brand ambassador from the South Asia-Pacific region.
-Since 2020, he has been modeling for British luxury brand Burberry.
+Since 2020, he has been working for British luxury brand Burberry.
 He had a photography collaboration on "Lola Bags".
 In London, his front-row debut at SS23 collection by Italian fashion designer Riccardo Tisci, garnered $2M EMV based on WWD report.
 In 2023, he attended Daniel Lee's debut Burberry AW23 collection.

 In 2022, Vachirawit as the brand ambassador of Adidas, attended an event with the Manchester United Players.
 According to Launchmetrics, he contributed $7.1M Media Impact Value (MIV), making him one of "The Most Impactful Sportwear Influencers".
 He featured in Adidas originals new brand logo launch campaign.

 In 2023, Vachirawit became first Thai male artist to debut for Calvin Klein as its brand ambassador for Asia.
 He featured for CK's in Elle Men magazine and attended brand events in Tokyo, Japan.

 In 2024, Vachirawit made history by becoming the first Thai artist to attended Met Gala at New York and was top ranked for Burberry contributing $7.5M EMV.
-Calvin Klein's new global campaign 'Bright' is named after him.
+Calvin Klein's new global campaign "Bright" is named after him.